ijisol/mozip/README.md

 The `name` parameter would be a file name.
 Absolute paths are not allowed.

 Data become compressed by default.
-To store without compression, set `compress` in `options` to `false`.
+To store without compression, set the `compress` property in the `options` parameter to `false`.

 If the `lastModified` property of the `options` parameter is undefined, it would be a moment when compressing started, according to the ZIP specification.
 If a `number`, it must be an unsigned 32-bit integer that represents MS-DOS date and time.
 Otherwise, it would be converted by the `dateToDosDateTime(date)` function.